ADLER-2 - on the wings of an eagle

 spreading its wings in 2023

 This Austrian space debris detection initiative is a collaboration of Findus Ventures, SPIRE Global, Airphoton from the US and the Austrian Space Forum continuing the scientific lead on the debris data assessment.
 The data processing pipeline is provided by Tilebox.
-Weighing 11.6 kg, ADLER-2 will be a multi-payload satellite that uses Spire Global’s LEMUR 6U platform and will carry following payloads:
+Weighing 11.6 kg, ADLER-2 was a multi-payload satellite that uses Spire Global’s LEMUR 6U platform and carried following payloads:

 ADLER-2 test model